When you have cancer, feeling sad at times is normal. For some people, a low mood may continue or get worse. This may mean they have depression.

 Some people find that talking about their feelings can help.
 If you can, talk to your family, friends or partner about how you feel so they can support you.
 You can also try talking to someone who is going through similar experiences.
-This might be through a cancer support group or an online social networking site, such as our Online Community.
+This might be through a cancer support group or an online social networking site.

 Your doctor may prescribe an anti-depressant drug for you.
 There are different types of anti-depressant.
 Your doctors may need to try more than one to find that suits you best.
 You may not notice much improvement until at least 2 to 4 weeks after you start treatment.
 Your doctor will monitor how well they are working for you.